PaulSchweizer/flowpipe/flowpipe-for-vfx-pipelines.md

 1. Convert a Graph to an equivalent farm job
 2. Evaluate a Node on the farm
-3. Handling the data transferral between nodes on the farm
+3. Handling the data transfer between nodes on the farm

 Any farm specific settings are stored in the metadata of the nodes and/or directly provided on job creation.